 Hence, search using image allows you to quickly access relative information about a given photo, including information about the objects and people in it along with their corresponding metadata.

 Reverse photo lookup has been popularized by Google.
 The company introduced Google image search in July 2001, and since then it has been supporting millions of individuals to search for image-based content with the help of keywords.
 But as time went by, it became necessary to create a more integrated solution for finding the best-matched images using ‘other images.’
-Thus, Google added a photo search function to Google Image in 2011.
+Thus, they added a photo search function to google reverse image search in 2011.